3D Printing in PETG

 Technology used

-FDM or molten deposition modeling is a manufacturing process used for the prototype modeling and the production of small and medium runs .
-This modeling uses an additive function, depositing the material in layers, to form the piece.
+FDM, or fused deposition modeling, is a manufacturing process used for prototyping and the production of small to medium runs.
+This modeling uses an additive function, depositing the material in layers to shape the part.

-A filament that is initially stored in rolls is used, and it is inserted into a nozzle that is above the melting temperature of the material and can travel in three electronically controlled axes.
-The nozzle moves to drop the material in the correct location, drawing the model line by line.
-When a layer is drawn, the base drops by a layer thickness (0.1-0.4) so that the printer can continue with the next layer.
+A filament is used that is initially stored in rolls, and is fed into a nozzle that is above the melting temperature of the material and can move in three axes controlled electronically.
+The nozzle moves to deposit the material in the correct location, drawing the model line by line.
+Once a layer is drawn, the base lowers by a layer thickness (0.1-0.4) so that the printer can continue with the next layer.

-When the model to be printed has sections that protrude or have a high angle, a support structure is created where it is considered necessary and printed on a material that can later be easily removed, in some cases soluble.
-This is done so that the model does not settle in the air, thus preventing the layer from falling.
+When the model to be printed has sections that protrude or have a steep angle, a support structure is created where necessary and is printed in a material that can later be easily removed, in some cases soluble.
+This is done to ensure that the model does not hang in the air, thus preventing the layer from falling.

 Density 1,12 g/cm^3 ISO 1183-1-A